Typical Paranormal Experiences

-Here's a compilation of typical experiences reported to ghost investigators.
-Have they happened to you?
-Please
+What follows is a compilation of typical paranormal experiences reported to ghost investigators.
+Have any of them happened to you?

 Olfactory echoes.
 Sourceless odors waft through a structure, from pungent tobacco to sweet lavender.
 They may be vintage, in that they have a connection to the building's former use or occupants.